rclone/rclone/docs/content/union.md

    \ "union"
 [snip]
 Storage> union
-List of space separated remotes.
+List of space separated upstreams.
-Can be 'remotea:test/dir remoteb:', '"remotea:test/space dir" remoteb:', etc.
+Can be 'upstreama:test/dir upstreamb:', '\"upstreama:test/space:ro dir\" upstreamb:', etc.
-The last remote is used to write to.
 Enter a string value.
-Press Enter for the default (""). remotes>
+Press Enter for the default (""). upstreams>
+Policy to choose upstream on ACTION class.
+Enter a string value.
+Press Enter for the default ("epall"). action_policy>
+Policy to choose upstream on CREATE class.
+Enter a string value.
+Press Enter for the default ("epmfs"). create_policy>
+Policy to choose upstream on SEARCH class.
+Enter a string value.
+Press Enter for the default ("ff"). search_policy>
+Cache time of usage and free space (in seconds)
+Enter a signed integer.
+Press Enter for the default ("120"). cache_time>
 Remote config
 --------------------
 [remote]
 type = union
-remotes = C:\dir1 C:\dir2 C:\dir3
+upstreams = C:\dir1 C:\dir2 C:\dir3
 --------------------
 y) Yes this is OK
 e) Edit this remote